FS-KAN: Permutation Equivariant Kolmogorov-Arnold Networks via Function Sharing: Implementation details

 \textbf{Data preparation.} For this experiment, we used ModelNet40 \citep{wu20153dshapenetsdeeprepresentation}, which contains around $12\times 10^3$ point clouds from different $40$ classes.
 Each point cloud contains $n=1024$ points represented by $d=3$ spatial coordinates.
 We used the normalized and sampled point clouds by \citet{qi2017pointnet} with no data augmentations.
 For the validation set, we used a $90\%-10\%$ split of the full train set.

 \textbf{Networks and training.} All invariant models are composed of equivariant layers, followed by an invariant layer and a standard output layer of width $40$.
 FS-KAN and efficient KANs are composed of 2 equivariant FS-KA layers of width $36$, each followed by a $1D$ batch norm.
 The invariant layer has an output dimension of $36$ as well.
 The DeepSets model has the same architecture, only with a width of $128$ to match the number of parameters ($5.6 \times 10^4$).
 The non-equivariant KAN consists of 3 hidden layers of width $16$, but since it cannot handle varying input sizes, its parameter count depends on the number of input points, ranging from $4.2 \times 10^4$ to $5.0 \times 10^5$ parameters.
 The transformer model uses an embedding dimension of $38$ with $3$ layers ($5.5 \times 10^4$ parameters), implemented with an input projection layer, transformer encoder layers with multi-head attention and a classification head with intermediate dimensionality reduction.
 For training and testing, we used a batch size of 32.
 Additionally, we conducted an experiment to measure the average runtime and peak GPU memory usage for both the training and inference steps for the FS-KANs and DeepSets, as reported in Tables \ref{tab: times for point clouds} and \ref{tab:gpu_memory}.
+We also conducted experiments in the high-data regime using the full ModelNet40 dataset (8,859 training samples with 1,024 points per cloud), a standard benchmark in 3D computer vision.
+The results, presented in Table \ref{tab:high_data_modelnet40}, demonstrate that FS-KAN variants achieve comparable accuracy with established architectures like DeepSets and Point-Transformer in this setting, complementing our low-data regime analysis.

 \paragraph{Hyper-parameters.} We performed a grid search over training learning rates $\mu \in \{10^{-2},\ 5 \times 10^{-3},\ 10^{-3},\ 5 \times 10^{-4},\ 10^{-4},\ 5 \times 10^{-5}\}$ and regularization loss coefficients $\eta \in \{10^{-5},\ 10^{-3},\ 0\}$.
 The training and validation sets consist of point clouds with $n=1024$ points.
 The training set size for the search is 600.
 For FS-KAN models, the best validation performance is achieved with $\mu = 10^{-2}$ and $\eta = 10^{-5}$, while for DeepSets, the best configuration is $\mu = 10^{-2}$ and $\eta = 0$.
 The transformer model achieves optimal performance with $\mu = 10^{-3}$ and $\eta = 10^{-5}$, and the non-equivariant KAN with $\mu = 10^{-2}$ and $\eta = 0$.